Note-taking doesn’t come easily to all kids, especially those who struggle with

-The Split-Page Method of Note-Taking (aka the Cornell Method)
+The split-page method of note-taking (aka the Cornell method)

 Have your child draw a horizontal line across the page two inches from the bottom.
-Then about two inches from the left side, she should draw a line from top down to the horizontal line.
+Then about two inches from the left side, your child should draw a line from top down to the horizontal line.
 This splits the page into three sections: a narrow column, a wide column and a box on the bottom.

 The wide column is where your child can write down the main points of the teacher’s lesson or the text.
 After taking those notes, your child can use the narrow column to note questions and key vocabulary.
 And in the box, your child can write a summary of the lesson.

 The 2-6 method of note-taking

 Your child should begin by writing the name of the class and the date on the top of the page.
 Then, your child can trace the vertical red line on the left-hand side of the notebook page to make two columns — one that’s two inches wide and one that’s six inches wide.

 The wide column is for taking notes during class.
 Afterward, your child should write the most important points in the narrow column.
 Then your child can flip the page over and use the back to take notes while reading the textbook chapter on the same topic.

 The outline method of taking notes asks your child to divide what the lesson or reading into main ideas, subtopics, and details.
 This helps students figure out the relative importance of each fact or idea.